 The House on Cherry Street

 two sons into the upstairs apartment of Bill’s father’s home on Cherry Street in Fairhaven Mass. the houses in this neighborhood date back to the 1770’s.
-If you walk to the bottom of Cherry Street you can look out over the bay that George Clooney describes in the movie Perfect Storm.
+If you walk to the bottom of Cherry Street you can look out over the bay.
 Florence will give Bill his third son and they name him Stephen.

 That’s a lot for a new bride to cope with and so from time to time they would drive out to East Freetown and drop off Doris’s sons at the grandparents.
 Clarence and Isobel were more than willing and even delighted to have time with the offspring of their beloved daughter.
 Isobel even went so far as to say that she and Clarence would be happy to keep Doris’s boys permanently.
 And so that is just what happened.
 The years went by, the garden grew, the snow got shoveled and plowed with Clarence’s walk behind David Bradley tractor.
 The boys had ten acres to run around in and sometimes friends from Long Plains Baptist Church would come over.
 There were home movies, Gun Smoke on Saturday evenings and summer vacations.